riordan/Logseq/pages/logseq.md

 			- DONE Insert Today's Notebook Setup Checklist
 			- TODO Journaling Habit
 			- TODO Review your schedule for the day
+			- TODO Review your schedule for the week
+			-
 		-
 		- TODO